open main page here with limited thumbnails open main page here with ALL thumbnails

 end grain closeup of the piece directly above

-veneer --- there is a huge variation in this wood as to how much light color there is: this piece is pretty much on the extreme side of haveing large amounts of light color.
-The actual color of the lighter areas is just a bit more light tan (and less golden) than is shown here.
+veneer --- there is a huge variation in this wood as to how much light color there is: this piece is pretty much on the extreme side of having large amounts of light color.
+The color shown here is correct.

 veneer --- this sheet is the opposite of the one above in that it is pretty much on the extreme side of having almost no light areas.